Table of Contents

 Aftercare programs establish the ongoing treatment model.
 Aftercare programs can include support groups, case management, telemedicine, and relapse prevention programs.

 The cost of treatment will vary, depending on the services offered.

 What Factors Determine How Much Does Rehab Cost?

 Addiction can be a very expensive disease to treat.
 There are many different forms of treatment available.
 Withdrawal is not comfortable but it’s manageable through medications and supervision.

-There are many different factors to consider when deciding how much is rehabilitation is, another important aspect to remember when considering how much is drug addiction costs.
-Location, amenities, and the level of intensity you need all play a role in how much does rehab cost without insurance.
+There are many different factors to consider when deciding how much rehabilitation is, another important aspect to remember when considering how much drug addiction costs.
+The cost of drug and alcohol rehab depends on the needs of the addicted person.
+Location, amenities, and the level of intensity you need all play a role in how much rehab costs without insurance.

-The location of the treatment center can also affect how much does rehab cost.
+The location of the treatment center can also affect how much rehab costs.
 If you need to be on an island or in a rural area, this will usually have more of an impact on how much the treatment costs.
-The further away from home, you are, this may determine how much is drug rehabilitation.
+The further away from home you are, this may determine how much is drug rehabilitation.
 For recovering people, traveling to a facility in another city or state may be too expensive.

 The amenities at the treatment center will also affect how much does rehab cost.
 Amenities for drug rehab can include the following: